incepter/react-async-states/packages/docs/docs/hooks/1-use-async-state.md

 ```tsx
 data: TData | null;
 ```
 This property is always of type `TData` if the status is `success`.
-It mat be null if `status` is:
+It may be null if `status` is:
 - `initial` and no `initialValue` was provided.
 - `pending` and success was registered before.